benja0x40/MiMB.4C/README.md

 Runinng `importGenome.sh` or `importRawData.sh` bash scripts without any parameters will show information about available parameters.
-The standalone R scripts `updateDesignData.R` and `computeRestrictionMap.R` can also provide help on available parameters by using the option -h.
+The standalone R scripts `updateDesignData.R` and `computeRestrictionMap.R` can also provide help on available parameters by using the option `-h`.

-For example (in the terminal):
+For instance, using the terminal:

 ```bash
 ./importGenome.sh